-Trump headed to swift acquittal after Democrats balk on impeachment witnesses
+Republicans vote to acquit Trump on impeachment charge of inciting deadly attack on the Capitol

 However, in his closing argument, Trump attorney Michael T. van der Veen said the former president and his lawyer were not stipulating to the “truthfulness” of Herrera Beutler’s statement.

-In their closing arguments, the House managers highlighted Trump’s disregard for the safety of congressional leaders as well as then-Vice President Pence — and urged senators to convict “for the safety and security of our democracy and our people.”
+In their closing arguments, the House managers highlighted Trump’s disregard for the safety of congressional leaders as well as Pence — and urged senators to convict “for the safety and security of our democracy and our people.”

 “We’ve proven to the satisfaction of the American people, certainly, that the president, after the breach and the invasion took place, was not working on the side of defending the capital, but rather was continuing to pursue his political goals,” Raskin said.